bentlema/puppet-tutorial-pe/tutorial/vbox/06-Puppet-Code-Practice.md

 attributes as defaults unless they are overridden by the individual resource declaration.

-We could even put the Package ensure installed bit in the site.pp, and then it would be a global default for packages.
+We could even put the Package ensure installed bit in the site.pp, and then it would be a global default for package resources everywhere.
 Pretty cool, huh?

 We can override the default we just set by specifying the version string to the ensure parameter.
 Example of pinning to a specific version/release of a package: